monashcode/show-your-emotions-with-rekognition/README.md

             PROCESSED_BUCKET = "rekognition-workshop-processed"
             ```

-        - Note: the library cv2 used in this lambda function is not native to aws lambda runtime environment.
+        - Note: the library cv2 used in this Lambda function is not native to AWS Lambda runtime environment.
 So we need to set it up here.
         - In Cloud9 terminal, run:
             ```bash
             # Create a .zip file contains the package we need